madhukundena/DSA/README.md

 # DSA

 ##Binary Search <br>
-When to apply Binary Search
+When to apply Binary Search <br>
-Binary Search on Reverse Sorted array
+Binary Search on Reverse Sorted array<br>
-Order Not known Search
+Order Not known Search<br>
-First occurrance of an element
+First occurrance of an element<br>
-Last occurrance of an element
+Last occurrance of an element<br>
-Count of an Element in a sorted array
+Count of an Element in a sorted array<br>
-Number of times sorted array is rotated
+Number of times sorted array is rotated<br>
 Finding the element in a rotated sorted array Searching in a Nearly sorted array
 Finding floor of an element in a sorted array